digitallyinduced/ihp/UPGRADE.md

 when isDevelopment
 ```

-Also define the type headers for all the functions in `Layout.hs` in order to capture the ViewContext:
+Also define the type headers for all the functions in `Layout.hs` in order to capture the `?context`:

 ```haskell
 -- OLD: